A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Limiting Form on Small Scales

-Although this result is obtained by assuming a matter-dominated Universe, this formula can be used to calculate the power spectrum suppression in a cosmology with dark energy.
-The accuracy of this formulae varies depending on the value of $\fnu$, but it is valid at least to $92\%$ for when $\fnu<0.08$.
-The accuracy of (\ref{mainresultII}) increases to $98\%$ for smaller mass fractions $\fnu<0.04$.
+Although this result is obtained by assuming a matter-dominated Universe, this formula may be used to calculate the power spectrum suppression in a cosmology with dark energy.
+We note that the $\Omega_{\rm m}$ that appears above is originated from the definition of transition time, (\ref{transitionaT}), and is not related to the dynamical equations.